 Beyond these examples

-These snippets focus on specific load balancer features: Application and Network Load Balancer types, subnet placement and IP address control, and access logging and deletion protection.
-They’re intentionally minimal rather than full traffic distribution solutions.
+These snippets focus on specific load balancer features: Application and Network Load Balancer types, subnet placement and IP addressing, and access logging and deletion protection.
+They’re intentionally minimal rather than full traffic routing solutions.

-The examples reference pre-existing infrastructure such as VPC subnets across multiple availability zones, security groups for Application Load Balancers, S3 buckets for access logs, and Elastic IP allocations for static IP configurations.
-They focus on configuring the load balancer rather than provisioning the surrounding network.
+The examples reference pre-existing infrastructure such as VPC subnets across multiple availability zones, security groups (for Application Load Balancers), S3 buckets for access logs, and Elastic IP allocations (for static IP examples).
+They focus on configuring the load balancer rather than provisioning the surrounding infrastructure.

 To keep things focused, common load balancer patterns are omitted, including:

-These omissions are intentional: the goal is to illustrate how each load balancer feature is wired, not provide drop-in traffic distribution modules.
+These omissions are intentional: the goal is to illustrate how each load balancer feature is wired, not provide drop-in traffic routing modules.
 See the Load Balancer resource reference for all available configuration options.

 Let's create AWS Application Load Balancers